 Black Eyes After Rhinoplasty

-Black eyes after nasal surgery are just one of those shocking outcomes that are difficult to avoid.
+Black eyes after rhinoplasty are just one of those shocking outcomes that are difficult to avoid.

 The appearance of black eyes or bruising around the nose may appear or seem to worsen hours or days after the procedure.
 And while this can be a bit shocking for the patient, it’s really not as bad as it looks.
 It’s a normal part of the healing process as the body readjusts to the surgical trauma.